master-wayne7/macos_dock/README.md

 - `defaultMaxScale`: Maximum scale factor for icons (default: 2.5)
 - `defaultMaxTranslate`: Maximum upward translation in pixels (default: -30)
 - `animationDuration`: Duration of the scaling/translation animations (default: 200ms)
+- `enableReordering`: Enable drag and drop reordering of dock items (default: false)
+- `onReorder`: Callback function when items are reordered (required if enableReordering is true)

 ## Contributing